burgerga/INTOXICOM_Workshop_1/paper/paper.md

 ## FAIR standards and challenges

-One of the outcomes of the workshop comes from the discussions <!-- [RS: THE PREVIOUS SENTENCE IS A BIT GENERIC, AND IN A WAY LOGICAL ALREADY, HOW ABOUT: "With regards to FAIR standards and associated challenges, the participants discussed various aspects" -->.
+With regards to FAIR standards and associated challenges, the participants discussed various aspects on how to make research output more reused.
 Whereas ELIXIR already provides many solutions for FAIR, adoption in projects and communities is not trivial.
 PARC is adopting various solutions, including FIPs and FAIR Data Points (FDPs) [@citesAsRecommendedReading:Silva2022FAIR].
 Community